lang-party/Summer2022/README.md

 ### How to Submit

 Submissions are accepted in any forum where Racket discussions happen.
-Announce your language, make sure Ben and/or Stephen see it, and you're in.
+Announce your language, make sure [Ben](https://github.com/bennn) and/or [Stephen](https://github.com/spdegabrielle) see it, and you're in.

-The easiest way to make an announcement is to post an issue to the repo for this event:
+We recommend submitting via a GitHub issue in this repo:

   <https://github.com/lang-party/Summer2022/issues/new?assignees=&labels=&template=enter-the-lang-party.md&title=%5Bentry+-+name%2Fdescription+of+language%5D>